HL7/fhir-pacio-adi/input/pagecontent/system_use_cases.md

 **Scenario: 2: Revoke the advance directive because it was entered in error - prior version exists**

-This scenario could be addressed as an update (Use Case 4), except that we describe that the reason (element name??) was entered-in-error.
+This scenario could be addressed as an update (Use Case 4), except that we describe that the reason `DocumentReference.status` was *entered-in-error*.

 #### Use Case 6: Verify current version of an Advance Healthcare Directive [Content]